JHU-PL-Lab/www-pl/ocaml/index.md

 You should use one of VSCode or Atom since they have OCaml-specific features such as syntax highliting, auto-indent, and lint analysis to make the coding process much smoother.
 If you are using a VM under Windows, you should aim to run one of these editors *within* the VM to take advantage of syntax highlighting and the like for OCaml.

 **[Visual Studio Code](https://code.visualstudio.com)**:
 VSCode has very good OCaml support and is the "officially recommended editor".
 Install the **OCaml and Reason IDE** extension to get syntax highlighting, type information, etc: from the `View` menu select `Extensions`, then type in OCaml and this extension will show up; install it.

 You can also easily run a `utop` shell from within VSCode, just open up a shell from the `Terminal` menu and type `utop`.

+An alternative VSCode OCaml environment to consider is the [OCaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform), follow link for install instructions.
+It is more powerful but is still a bit bleeding-edge (read: buggy) and is harder to install.

 [**Atom**](https://atom.io):
 Atom is very good with OCaml, but is unfortunately being slowly phased out after Microsoft bought Github.
 So, it is probably a good time to switch from Atom to VSCode if you have not already.
 To use Atom with OCaml install the `atom` and `apm` shell commands (see the **Atom..Install Shell Commands** menu option on Macs, or type shift-command-p(⇧⌘P) and then in the box type command `Window: Install Shell Commands`).
 With those commands installed, type into a terminal